cucapra/gator/examples/README.md

 (Our `start` script in `package.json` uses the `$SRC` environment variable to build and run a given example using [Parcel][].)
 This will print out a URL you can open in a browser to view the output.

+The `raw` directory contains example code we're still working on.
+Eventually, all this code will migrate to individual complete examples and we will delete these old files.

 [parcel]: https://parceljs.org